MichaelABroadcom/docs-site/docs/contribute/contributing-to-doc.md

   - [Structure and format<a name="Structure"></a>](#structure-and-format)

 ## Before You Get Started<a name="start"></a>
-You are welcome to contribute to the Zowe Documentation repository.
+You are welcome to contribute to the Zowe&trade; documentation repository.
 Anyone can open an issue about documentation, or contribute a change with a pull request (PR) to the zowe/docs-site GitHub repository.
 However, before contributing a documentation change to the repository, you should be familiar with:
 * Git and Github: To learn about git and GitHub, refer to the [Github Guides](https://guides.github.com/).
 * Slack: The Zowe Documentation team communicates using the Slack application.
 To learn about Slack, refer to the [Slack Help Center](https://slack.com/help).
 The Zowe team is part of the [Open Mainframe Project](https://openmainframeproject.slack.com
 ) channel.